ev-devs/dixonconnect/README.md

 `$ cd programmaticWifi`

 ##How to run:
-The scripts invoke commands only priveleged users are allowed to un as they access sensitive files on the system.
+The scripts invoke commands only priveleged users are allowed to run as they access sensitive files on the system.
 Thus, in order to run the scripts run them with sudo priveleges as such:

 `$ sudo ./wifi_script.sh`

 `$ sudo ./wifi_con.sh`

 ##Fine details (what does it actually do???)
+Great question actually.
+As stated before, these three scripts are used to provide details and configure the network connections around you.
+Below are the details and functionality of each:

+###wifi_script.sh
+The wifi_script.sh provide information about ethernet and wireless local area network connections.
+Assuming there are Wi-Fi access point available, the script will list said connections, providing the quality of the signal and the signal level in db.
+The higher the quality and signal level the better the connection (refer to the man pages for [iwconfig](http://linux.die.net/man/8/iwconfig) for details on signal link quality)